B2B Sales Strategy27 min read

 3. Send a message that addresses their specific pain point

-4. Continue the conversation across platforms if needed
+4. Continue the conversation across channels if needed

-1. Detect the signal on whichever platform it appeared
+1. Detect the signal on whichever channel it appeared

-3. Extend to the other platform for additional touchpoints
+3. Extend to LinkedIn, X, Instagram, or email for additional touchpoints

 4. Consolidate everything in a unified inbox